Skiing and Snowboarding

 Coronet Peak and The Remarkables; and Wanaka - Treble Cone, Cardrona

 and the Waiorau Nordic Ski Area.
-Further north near Methven - Mount Hutt and Mount
+Further north near Methven - Mount Hutt is within two hours drive of Christchurch International

 Airport.

-Snow Report Summary : 11 May 2008
+NZ Snow Report Summary : Sunday 30 April 2023

-- ARTHURS PASS: Temple
+- ARTHURS PASS: Temple Basin.
+Closed

-- QUEENSTOWN: Coronet Peak, is
+- QUEENSTOWN: Coronet Peak.
+Closed

 Latest updated New Zealand Snow Reports click here